Welcome!

 This ERC Starting project, now transfered to a SNSF Starting Grant aims to improve the representativity and availability of long term tree growth data across Europe.

-This project, to start in September 2024 builds on our work harmonizing the largest dendrochronological databases and developing methods to proactively reduce its biases over time and improve our understanding of big ecological databases' strenght and limitations.
+This project, started in September 2024 builds on our work harmonizing the largest dendrochronological databases and developing methods to proactively reduce its biases over time and improve our understanding of big ecological databases' strenght and limitations.

 More info here soon